apeskinian/p4_watch-o-tron/README.md

 [![GitHub last commit](https://img.shields.io/github/last-commit/apeskinian/p4_watch-o-tron)](https://github.com/apeskinian/p4_watch-o-tron/commits/main)
 [![GitHub repo size](https://img.shields.io/github/repo-size/apeskinian/p4_watch-o-tron)](https://github.com/apeskinian/p4_watch-o-tron)

+**Watch-O-Tron: A Comprehensive Watch Collection Management Tool**

-Watch-O-Tron is a handy tool to manage your watch collection.
-You can keep track of all the watches you have with details for each watch including make, model and if it's part of a particular brands collection.
-Movement details can also be stored with type and specific movement model details.
-If your watches have particular complications these can also be noted and are highlighted via handy icons when viewing your watches.
-An image can also be uploaded.
-Don't worry if you don't have all this information to hand for each watch!
-The only details required to store a watch are the make and movement type.
+Watch-O-Tron is a versatile tool designed to efficiently manage your watch collection.
+It enables you to meticulously track all your watches, including detailed information such as make, model, and brand collection.
+Additionally, movement details can be stored, encompassing type and specific movement model information.
+For watches with intricate complications, these can be noted and highlighted with user-friendly icons during watch viewing.
+Furthermore, an image can be uploaded for each watch.

-You can also come back and edit watch details later as well as delete them and move them from one list to another.
+While it is recommended to have all watch details readily available, the only essential information required to store a watch is it's make and movement type.

+Watch-O-Tron offers the flexibility to revisit and edit watch details at your convenience.
+You can also delete watches and transfer them between different lists.

-As watch enthusiast's collection is never complete, you can keep track of watches you want to get in a wish list as well!
-Then when you finally make that purchase you can easily move the watch over to your collection with one button.
+As watch enthusiasts often acquire new watches, Watch-O-Tron provides a convenient feature to add watches to a wish list for desired watches.
+Upon making a purchase, you can effortlessly transfer the watch to your collection by using the purchased button.

-Staff members also have access to the staff settings area which allows them to add edit and remove custom movements and list types.
-The default movements and lists cannot be edited though.
+Staff members also have access to the staff settings area, which grants them the ability to add, edit, and remove custom movements and list types.
+However, default movements and lists cannot be modified.

 ![screenshot](documentation/wot-mockup.png)